mathMatthew/spreadsheetCoder/README.md

 # spreadsheetCoder

 Some background:
-* The purpose of this Excel macro is to allow you to turn a function you write in Excel into another orogramming language.
+* The purpose of this Excel macro is to allow you to convert a function you've written in Excel into another programming language.

 How to:
 * Prep your environment.
   * You'll want a folder in your user directory titled "SpreadsheetCoder".
 Move the sc.xlsm file into that folder.
 [You could override this and use a different folder name but let's keep it simple to get started.]
-  * You want a subfolder of that folder named "XMLLibrary".
-Technically this could be empty but start with the contents in this subfolder's XMLLibrary
+  * Create a subfolder within the "SpreadsheetCoder" folder and name it "XMLLibrary".
+While this folder can technically be empty, it's recommended to begin with the contents provided in the "XMLLibrary" subfolder.
+  * You also need a subfolder named "XMLTransforms".
+Copy the files in this subfolder's XMLTransforms into that.
   * Open sc.xlsm.
-Note the file uses macros and you'll have to [enable the macros for this to work.](https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216)
+    * Note: The file uses macros.
+Make sure to enable the macros for this to work (See [how to enable macros](https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216)).
-	* In Trust Center check 'trust access to the VBA project object model'.
-Note this is a module that creates vba code (and other languages). in order for this vba code to create vba code this option (which essentially says--allow this to create vba code) must be checked.
-Note that this is also a setting that someone writing malware may want you to check. do not run macros you don't trust when this is checked.
-Also, if you aren't sure how to get to trust center see troubleshooting below.
-  * You also should have a subfolder named "XMLTransforms".
-Copy the files in this subfolder's XMLTransforms.
+  * In the Trust Center, check 'Trust access to the VBA project object model'.
+    * **Note**: This module allows the creation of VBA code (and other languages).
+To allow this VBA code to generate more VBA code, this option must be enabled.
+    * **Caution**: This setting might be exploited by malware.
+Do not run untrusted macros when this option is enabled.
+For more details on accessing the Trust Center, refer to the troubleshooting section.
 * Now code a function from excel.
-* You'll want two spreadsheets open.
-1) the spreadsheet with the function in it that you want to turn into code 2) the spreadsheet coder spreadsheet.
+* You'll need to have two spreadsheets open: 1) the spreadsheet containing the function you wish to convert into code, and 2) the spreadsheet coder file.
 * The spreadsheet coder excel file name needs to begin with "sc".
 (If you don't change the name, you're good here.)
 * You will need to prep your excel function
   * Put all of the input cells for your function in a range of cells arranged verically (i.e. width = 1, height = however many inputs you want)